 What’s cooler than being cool?
-Ice packs for your vulva.
+Private Packs: aka ice (and heat) packs for your vulva.

 Anyone who knows the woes of vaginal or vulvar pain knows that when you need relief, you NEED relief.
 Full stop.
 No cap.
 Or whatever the kids are saying these days.

 When Suzanne Sinatra found herself in immense pain after a Brazilian wax gone sideways, she knew her vulva deserved better than frozen peas.
 Read more about her story and journey through entrepreneurship, cancer, and transforming the vaginal wellness industry with Private Packs below!

 Hi, Suzanne!
 Thanks for being such a boss.
 Can you tell us, what exactly are Private Packs?

 Private Packs are a wearable, discreet, cozy solution that provides heat and cold therapy that immediately relaxes and relieves swelling, inflammation, itching and general pain that happens down from issues such as pre and post-sex, yeast infections, vaginal dryness, and vaginal childbirth to name a few.

 Who are they for and how do they work?

 Private Packs are for vulva owners regardless of how you identify.
 Private Packs comes in two temperatures and is simple to use.

 - Place COOL LADY in the freezer for 1.5-2 hours before each use.

 - HOT MAMA is simple as well.
 Click the metal disk inside of the pad and it will instantly start getting warm.